michiguel/Gaviota-Tablebases/readme.txt

-The first one removes the assert code, and the second one makes sure that some names in the zlib library will not collision with names in the other compression libraries.
+The first one removes the assert code, and the second one makes sure that some names in the zlib library will not collision with names in other compression libraries.

 -------------------------- COMPILATION EXAMPLE ------------------------------